Deep-MI/fsqc/README.md

-topo_rh        |   topological fixing time for the right hemisphere con_lh_snr     |   wm/gm contrast signal-to-noise ratio in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere
+topo_rh        |   topological fixing time for the right hemisphere con_lh_snr     |   wm/gm contrast signal-to-noise ratio in the left hemisphere con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere rot_tal_x      |   rotation component of the Talairach transform around the x axis rot_tal_y      |   rotation component of the Talairach transform around the y axis rot_tal_z      |   rotation component of the Talairach transform around the z axis

 The program will use an existing OUTPUT_DIR (or try to create it) and write a csv table into that location.
 The csv table will contain the above metrics plus